grames02/first_one/README.md

 Per my usual commits, I will also be uploading my code to here in Github.
 This time they will be marked: Database Deliverable.

 Phew, one deliverable left.
 It's been very intense coding and troubleshooting these last couple of days.
 Once again, I acknowledge I shouldn't have waited this long.
 Lesson learned.
 Let me know if you have any questions for me.
 Thanks!

+Quick side note!
+I was about to go through and submit when the TA notified me of needing to deploy Simon on my past deliverables.
+So I went ahead and did all of those, and just a second ago deployed Simon for it's deliverable.
+I made an additional Mongo account and everything, so now it's connected to a database.